Undergraduate Academic Programs

 Students interested in law school should contact Dr. Philip Benesch, pre-law advisor, as early as possible in their studies at Lebanon Valley College.
 He can be reached at 717-867-6326, or firstname.lastname@example.org, as well as in his office in the Administration Building/Humanities 206.

 Pre-Medical, Pre-Dentistry, Pre-Veterinary

 Lebanon Valley College offers pre-professional preparation in the medical (medicine, osteopathy, optometry, podiatry, pharmacy, chiropractic, dentistry, and physician assistant) and veterinary fields.
-Students interested in one of these careers usually follow a science curriculum with a major in biochemistry and molecular biology, biology, chemistry or psychobiology.
+Students interested in one of these careers usually follow a science curriculum with a major in biochemistry and molecular biology, biology, chemistry or neuroscience.

 In addition to the basic natural sciences suited to advanced professional study, the student may participate in an internship program between the College and local physicians or veterinarians.
 Students not only receive credit for the work, but also gain valuable experience in the field.

-A health professions committee coordinates the various plans of study in addition to offering advice and assistance to those persons interested in health professions careers.
+The faculty-led Health Professions Committee coordinates the various plans of study in addition to offering advice and assistance to those persons interested in health professions careers.

 Lebanon Valley College graduates have been admitted to some of the nation’s finest schools, including Johns Hopkins University Medical School, University of Virginia, Cornell University, The University of Pennsylvania, The University of Pittsburgh, Jefferson Medical School, Lake Erie College of Osteopathic Medicine, The Pennsylvania State University Medical School at Hershey, Temple University School of Pediatric Medicine, The University of Maryland, The Philadelphia College of Osteopathic Medicine, The Pennsylvania College of Pediatric Medicine, and the Pennsylvania College of Optometry.